Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 After developing diagnostic and prognostic models from the previous step, there is a need for assessing variables that define a novel taxonomy with their relevance in predicting treatment response.
 There are two strategies to develop models that predict treatment response.

 - Prediction models can be built on the diagnostic and prognostic models from the previous stage as prognostic factors may act as the natural variables to consider when developing prediction models.
-For instance, epidermal growth factor receptor tyrosine kinase status acts as a prognostic factor for survival in patients with non-small cell lung cancer and a predictive factor for response to the tyrosine kinase inhibitor gefitinib as first-line treatment at the same time [Riley].
+For instance, epidermal growth factor receptor tyrosine kinase status acts as a prognostic factor for survival in patients with non-small cell lung cancer and a predictive factor for response to the tyrosine kinase inhibitor gefitinib as first-line treatment at the same time [Riley RD(will change later after sorting&numbering sources].

 - The data can be directly utilized to extract significant information relevant to the prediction of the disease.
 For instance, in the study of asthma patients, the first clinical trials used the monoclonal anti-IL-5 antibody mepolizumab for asthma treatment.
 In the trial, the use of mepolizumab was associated with a significant reduction in blood and sputum eosinophils but did not have significant clinical benefit in asthma patients [Flood-Page].
-Consequently, in the following trials, patients with refractory eosinophilic asthma were selected and in this subgroup, mepolizumab therapy added significant clinical benefit in patients by reducing exacerbations and improving asthma quality of life scores [Haldar].
+Consequently, in the following trials, patients with refractory eosinophilic asthma were selected and in this subgroup, mepolizumab therapy added significant clinical benefit in patients by reducing exacerbations and improving asthma quality of life scores [Haldar P].

 ![fig8](images/Precision-medicine.jpg)